-On April 4, 2023, NextEra Energy Resources, LLC and NextEra Energy Seabrook, LLC (collectively, "NextEra") petitioned the DC Circuit Court of Appeals for review of the FERC's orders related to the Seabrook Dispute.
-NextEra subsequently petitioned the Court for review of the June 15, 2023 Seabrook Dispute Allegheny Order, which was consolidated with Case No. 23-1094.
-As previously reported, initial submissions have been filed, as have the Certified Index to the Record, NextEra's Petitioners' Brief, the FERC's Brief (filed on September 28, 2023), Intervenors for Respondent's Joint Brief (October 12, 2023); Petitioners' Reply Brief (October 26, 2023); and the Joint Appendix (October 30, 2023).
-Final Briefs are due November 3, 2023.
-The parties will be informed later of the date of oral argument and the composition of the merits panel.
+Dispute.141 NextEra subsequently petitioned the Court for review of the June 15, 2023 Seabrook Dispute Allegheny Order, which was consolidated with Case No. 23-1094.
+Initial submissions have been filed,142 as have the Certified Index to the Record, NextEra's Petitioners' Brief, the FERC's Brief (filed on September 28, 2023), Intervenors for Respondent's Joint Brief (October 12, 2023); Petitioners' Reply Brief (October 26, 2023); the Joint Appendix (October 30, 2023) and Final Briefs (November 3, 2023).
+With Briefing completed, the parties will next be informed of the date of oral argument and the composition of the merits panel.